davidar/peruse/test/links-in-tables.md

+---
-# Saving Data: Reducing the size of App Updates by 65%
+title: 'Saving Data: Reducing the size of App Updates by 65%'
+lang: en
+---

 *Posted by Andrew Hayden, Software Engineer on Google Play*